Technology and Stalking

 - A global positioning system (GPS) tracker can be placed on your car, in your purse, or on your phone

 - Email is like a postcard and can be intercepted

 - Remember that landline phones are more private and less prone to interception than cordless phones or cell phones.

 - Be aware you may not be able to reach 911 using an Internet phone or Internet-based phone service.
-So you may need to be prepared to use another phone to call 911.
+You may need to be prepared to use another phone to call 911.
 Also know that any cell phone, even those without minutes or a contract, will still call911.
-Contact the ywca to learn about free cell phone donation programs.
+Contact the YWCA to learn about free cell phone donation programs.

 - If you receive harassing emails, save them as evidence.